 In connection with the acquisition of CSHP, the Company agreed to establish a retention plan for key CSHP staff.
-During the year ended March 31, 2013, the Company awarded 2,418,861 RSUs, which vest over a five-year period.
+During the year ended March 31, 2013, the Company awarded 2,418,861 RSUs, which vested over a five-year period which ended on March 31, 2017.
 In accordance with the plan, one-third of the total RSUs (806,302 RSUs) vested on the third anniversary of the date of the grant under the terms of the existing LTIP.
-The remaining two-thirds of the total RSUs (1,612,559 RSUs) will vest under the terms of the new CSH Inducement Plan, with one-half of the 1,612,559 RSUs vesting on the fourth anniversary and the remaining half on the fifth anniversary.
+The remaining two-thirds of the total RSUs (1,612,559 RSUs) vested under the terms of the new CSH Inducement Plan.
+The awards were fully vested as of March 31, 2017.